Oil benchmark futures play back in vogue as U.S. debates import tax

 Futures prices already show the expectations that Brent's premium over WTI will dwindle.

-Front-month Brent futures are currently trading around $55.50 a barrel, about $3.00 above WTI.
+Front-month Brent futures LCOc1 are currently trading around $55.50 a barrel, about $3.00 above WTI CLc1.
 However, this premium all but disappears further along the futures curve for dates when the effects of any import tax might be felt.

-The December 2018 WTI contract is at a discount of just 45 cents to Brent - compared with around $2 in early January - while the December 2019 contract is only 10 cents below its Brent counterpart.
+The December 2018 WTI contract is at a discount of just 45 cents to Brent - compared with around $2 in early January - while the December 2019 contract CLZ9 is only 10 cents below its Brent counterpart LCOZ9.

 Hedge fund manager Pierre Andurand believes a much bigger change of relative fortunes is possible.
 "If the tax is adopted, WTI could move to a $10-premium to Brent, providing a substantial economic advantage to U.S. producers," he told investors in a monthly newsletter.